Tornadoes of 2022: January 16 (Florida)

 Low-end EF2 damage to a mobile home in Iona, Florida.

-Several tornadoes occurred over coastal areas of Florida during the morning hours of January 16, most of which were the result of tornadic waterspouts moving onshore.
+Several tornadoes occurred over coastal areas of Florida during the morning of January 16, most of which were the result of tornadic waterspouts moving onshore.
 A strong EF2 tornado caused major damage to three mobile home parks in the Fort Myers suburb of Iona.
 108 mobile homes were impacted, 30 of which were destroyed and 51 of which sustained major damage.
 The tornado, which injured three, was caught on video by many people living in the surrounding areas.
 An EF1 tornado also struck a manufactured home community in Placida, damaging 35 residences at that location, and damaging several boats as well.
 Another EF1 tornado touched down near Port Charlotte and damaged multiple homes, a few heavily.
 An EF0 tornado in Collier County overturned a semi-truck and injured the driver.
 In all, a total of seven tornadoes were confirmed, along with four injuries.